mozilla/data-docs/src/datasets/jetstream.md

 `<data_source>_has_non_enrolled_data` columns, which respectively indicate whether `client_id` reported data from more than one branch or without any tagged branch in that dataset over that analysis window.

+## Scheduling

+Jetstream is updated nightly by telemetry-airflow.
+It is invoked by the [`jetstream` DAG](https://github.com/mozilla/telemetry-airflow/blob/master/dags/jetstream.py).